Supply Chain Mapping: Definition, Benefits, Types, and More

 Think of it as a road map.
 Just as a map helps you navigate unfamiliar territory, supply chain mapping helps businesses understand their operations.
 It allows organizations to see where products are at any moment.
 This visibility can highlight potential issues before they become major problems.

-Key Benefits of Supply Chain Mapping
+5 Benefits of Mapping Supply Chain

-Enhanced Efficiency
+3. Enhanced Efficiency

 Types of Supply Chain Maps